 Patent Defects

-Patent defects are those that one can discover during an inspection.
+Patent defects are those that can be discovered during a visual inspection.
 They are apparent to any buyer exercising ordinary vigilance.
-However, the seller is not under obligation to call attention to such patent defects.
+However, the seller is not obligated to call attention to such patent defects.
 It is up to the buyer to conduct the inspection and make the necessary inquiries to bring patent defects to light.
 If the buyer neglects to do so, he or she cannot afterwards sue the seller for damages.

 For example, the leaking roof with a clearly visible stain on the ceiling is a patent defect.
-In this case, it is unlikely that a buyer can successfully sue the seller for the roof repair post-purchase.
+In this case, it is unlikely that a buyer can successfully sue the seller for post-purchase roof repairs.
 Though, of course, specific circumstances of the situation must be considered every time.
 Nevertheless, if the defect is so apparent, the court will generally rule in favour of the seller.
-The buyer’s responsibility is to notice such a defect before the purchase, independently or via the inspector.
+The buyer’s responsibility is to notice such a defect before purchase, whether independently or through an inspector.

 Latent defects

-On the other hand, latent defects are those defects that a buyer cannot discover using a simple observation or a professional inspection.
+On the other hand, latent defects are those that a buyer cannot discover through simple observation or a professional inspection.
 The seller may be liable for such defects.
 This liability, however, is conditional on two factors.
 The buyer must show that the seller either:

 For example, there was mould in the basement.
 The seller actively concealed the mould stains under a layer of paint.
 In this case, the buyer would have a good chance of successfully suing the seller in the Small Claims Court.
 She/he may claim the cost of dealing with the mould.